a-brhian/GW_article/README.md

 ```
 # The inputs

-Where `data_test` is a spreadsheet with extension. csv, separeted by " " and with "." as decimal.
-This arquive have the following columns:
+Where `data_test` is file with spreadsheets in extension .csv, separeted by " " (on space) and with "." as decimal.
+Theses arquives have the following columns:

 if temperature data (\*_temp.csv):
 - NSINOTICO